 - 20% of those asked admitted to letting their dog sit on their lap while they drove.

 - 31% said they were truly distracted by their dog while driving no matter where the dog was in the car.

 Reactions ranged from not particularly enthusiastic to downright incredulous.
-Comments from New Jersey dog owners that attended the press conference, including police officers tasked with enforcing the law and issuing summonses, as reported in an article from the Verona (NJ) Cedar Grove Patch,
+Comments from New Jersey dog owners that attended the press conference, including police officers tasked with enforcing the law and issuing summonses, as reported in an article from the Verona (NJ) Cedar Grove Patch, included:

 - “Seriously?
 The best part of my day is hitting the road with my dog sitting right beside me in my truck," was the initial reaction from one veteran police officer.

 - Another thought that this was a particularly intrusive law, especially given the severe penalties.

 - The owner of Daisy, a Great Dane, said he thought this was just a back door way for the state to make money.
 “Really,” he said “$250 to $1000?
 Why not just say you have to add dogs onto your car insurance policy?
 Oh wait… The state wouldn’t get that money.”

 - The owner of Millie, a Jack Russell Terrier said, “Great, so now when I restrain her she’ll bark non-stop in the car and I’ll get into an accident.”